kellycode/flag-waving/README.md

 Based on the (now removed) Animation / Cloth Three.js experiment: https://threejs.org/examples/#webgl_animation_cloth

-January 2023 updated to three r148
+November 2024 updated to three r170

 Adapted the cloth to be pinned on any of the four sides.